Longan-Labs/Resources-of-sProduct/README.md

-To storage images for some products.
+To save images for some products.

 Click on [Longan-Labs.cc](Longan-Labs.cc) to get the product you need.